-Although the MPO typically holds a 21-day public comment period for amendments, in the event of extenuating circumstances beyond the agency's control, the comment period may be shortened or waived in consultation with MassDOT and, as applicable, FHWA Division Office and/or the FTA Regional Office.
-Additionally, the MPO may make exceptions to the procedures outlined above and treat amendments as adjustments and/or adjustments as administrative modifications, but these exceptions will also require coordination with and concurrence by MassDOT and MassDOT's federal partners.
+Although the MPO typically holds a 21-day public comment period for amendments, in the event of extenuating circumstances beyond the agency's control, the comment period may be shortened or waived in consultation with MassDOT and, as applicable, the FHWA Massachusetts Division Office and/or the FTA Regional Office.
+Additionally, MassDOT may make exceptions to the procedures outlined above and treat amendments as adjustments and/or adjustments as administrative modifications, but these exceptions will also require coordination with and concurrence by MassDOT and MassDOT's federal partners and the affected MPO.